Ethan-Shapiro/DSC-180A/README.md

 Depending on the system type (windows or mac/linux) you will need to install the correct `requirments.txt`.
 Regardless of system type, the version of python using during training is in the `.python-version` = `python 3.11.5`.

 The datasets used in the different training regiments are contained in `dataset.py`.
 The datasets can be downloaded by specifying the `download=True` flag inside the get calls to various datasets.
+The datasets will download to the directory `datasets` within the same location that `dataset.py` is located.

 To run training, open the `run.py` file to where you'll find the following configuration parameters: